Physical proof of the topological entanglement entropy inequality: Discussion

 Our results can also be extended to three dimensional (3D) systems.
 In 3D systems, we can define two quantities analogous to the TEE~\cite{castelnovo3dtee2008}.
 The first quantity is defined by $\gamma_{\text{sph}} = \frac{1}{2} I(A:C|B)_\rho$, where $A, B, C$ are non-overlapping regions arranged in a spherical shell geometry with $A$ and $C$ being caplike regions on the two ends of the sphere and $B$ spanning the remainder of the spherical shell.
 (This geometry is equivalent to the one shown in Fig.~\ref{fig:TEE_schematic} but rotated about the horizontal axis).
 The second quantity is defined by $\gamma_{\text{tor}} = \frac{1}{2} I(A:C|B)_\rho$, where $A, B, C$ are non-overlapping regions arranged in a solid torus geometry with $A$ and $C$ being solid cylinders on the two ends of the solid torus and $B$ spanning the remainder of the solid torus.
 (This geometry is equivalent to the one shown in Fig.~\ref{fig:TEE_schematic} but thickened in the direction perpendicular to the plane).
 In both cases, we can apply the same arguments as before and derive the two inequalities (\ref{eq:main_result}) and (\ref{eq:main_result_v2}), but with $\gamma$ replaced by $\gamma_{\text{sph}}$ or $\gamma_{\text{tor}}$ respectively.
 In the first case, $\mathcal{A}$ corresponds to the set of particle-like excitations, while in the second case $\mathcal{A}$ corresponds to the set of loop-like excitations.
 In both cases, $\mathcal{D}$ is defined by $\mathcal{D} = \sqrt{\sum_a d_a^2}$ where the sum runs over $a \in \mathcal{A}$.
 One caveat is that, in this discussion, we implicitly assumed that all the excitations in our system -- whether particle-like or loop-like -- are mobile.
 This assumption breaks down in fracton systems so more care may be needed to address these systems~\cite{ma2018topological}.

-Finally, we note that our results immediately carry over to \emph{mixed} states: indeed, the two inequalities (\ref{eq:main_result}) and (\ref{eq:main_result_v2}) hold for any $\rho$ that obeys our assumptions, whether $\rho$ is pure or mixed.
+Finally, we note that our results also apply if $\rho$ is a \emph{mixed} state.
+The only subtlety in the mixed state case is that we may want to use a slightly weaker version of assumption \ref{fusionnonabel}: instead of assuming the existence of unitary operators $W_s$ obeying (\ref{eq:fusionassumpnonabel}), it may be more natural to assume the existence of quantum channels $\mathcal{W}_s$ obeying the analog of (\ref{eq:fusionassumpnonabel}) with $W_s \rho^{(a)} W_s^\dagger$ replaced with $\mathcal{W}_s[\rho^{(a)}]$.
+Conveniently, our derivation goes through exactly as before, even with this weaker assumption.
 Recently, there has been growing interest in finding diagnostics for identifying mixed-state topological phases~\cite{fan2024diagnostics}.
-Our inequalities suggest that the TEE, as defined in Eq.~(\ref{eq:TEEdef}), may have promise as such a diagnostic.
+Our results suggest that the TEE, as defined in Eq.~(\ref{eq:TEEdef}), may have promise as such a diagnostic.

 \acknowledgments